Orwell Astronomical Society (Ipswich)

 1973

 In January 1973, the committee of OASI investigated having the OG removed for cleaning, refiguring and general servicing by Horace Dall of Luton (the leading optical expert in the UK and vice-president of the BAA).
 Initial enquiries indicated that the work was within the modest means of the Society and the committee therefore decided to proceed and in fact arranged for Horace to overhaul also other optical components from the observatory.
-Accordingly, on 20 May 1973, members of OASI removed the OG from the Tomline Refractor and, on 22 May, Geoffrey Collier, OASI Treasurer, transported it to Horace together with the OG of the transit telescope and eyepieces for both instruments [1973b, 1973c, 1973d, 1973e, 1973f, 1973g].
+Accordingly, on 20 May 1973, members of OASI removed the OG from the Tomline Refractor and, on 22 May, Geoffrey Collier, Treasurer of OASI, transported it to Horace together with the OG of the transit telescope and eyepieces for both instruments [1973b, 1973c, 1973d, 1973e, 1973f, 1973g].

 On initial examination of the OG, Horace detailed the following problems: